foundata/chocolatey-usewindow.extension/README.md

 # get a list of all functions
 Get-Command -Module 'chocolatey-usewindow.extension'

-# get help for a specific function
+# get help and examples for a specific function
-Get-Help Find-WindowHandle
+Get-Help Use-Window -Detailed
-Get-Help Use-Window
+Get-Help Find-WindowHandle -Detailed

 # focus the first window that contains the name 'foo'.
 Use-Window foo